jpdery/moobile-core-doc/Source/Classes/Control/ButtonGroup.md

 #### Note:

-Buttons can be added to the button group by adding elements with the `button` `data-role` attribute:
+Buttons can be added to this button group by adding elements with the `button` `data-role` attribute:

 	<div data-role="button-group">
 		<div data-role="button">Button 1</div>